Your first local LLM, start to finish

 curl http://localhost:11434/api/generate -d '{"model":"llama3.2:3b","prompt":"why is the sky blue?","stream":false}'

-You'll get a JSON response with the model's answer in the response field.
-Set stream: true to get token-by-token streaming.
+Back comes a JSON response with the answer in the response field.
+Set stream: true if you want it token-by-token.

-Ollama also exposes an OpenAI-compatible endpoint, which is what most existing tools use:
+Ollama also serves an OpenAI-compatible endpoint, which is the one most existing tools expect:

 # the openai-compatible chat endpoint